-ClearColorRGB, ColorRGB and PointSize are examples of graphics state, which are like variables inside the graphics hardware.
-When the program changes them they affect later drawing operations.
+ClearColorRGB, ColorRGB and PointSize are examples of graphics state, like variables in the graphics hardware.
+When changed by program, they will affect later drawing operations.
 To keep life simple, all graphics state is set to a default value at the start of the frame.
 As you might have already guessed, the default ColorRGB is white, which is why "Hello world" is white.
 The default PointSize is 8, meaning a radius of half a pixel.

 You can also set the transparency of drawing, just like color.
 Transparency is controlled by an alpha channel, which has a value from 0 to 255.

-means completely transparent.
-255 - which is the default - means completely opaque.
-Setting the transparency to 128 with ColorA before the point drawing makes the points 50% transparent
+0 means completely transparent.
+255 - the default - means completely opaque.
+Setting the transparency to 128 with ColorA before the point drawing makes the points 50% transparent.